howerj/embed/readme.md

 Program execution begins at address zero.
 The return and variable stacks start in block 16, but they are not restricted to those blocks.

-## Interaction

-The outside world can be interacted with in two ways, with single character input and output, or by saving the current Forth image.
-The interaction is performed by three instructions.

 ## Instruction Set Encoding